hackclub/winter/ByteAtATime.md

 For the UI, I plan to use something like [Tauri](https://tauri.app).
 For educational purposes, I'm going to overengineer the system to use [Firebase](https://firebase.google.com) (Firestore in particular) to store the task information, along with statistics of Pomodoro's I've done.

 I'm thinking of something along the lines of [Todoist](https://todoist.com), which I like to use, crossed with [Pomofocus](https://pomofocus.io), which I like for its simplicity.
 Essentially, make something like Pomofocus with a better todo list.
-I also like the look of [Plausible Analytics](https://plausible.io), and I might add some information about "most active times" and a streak counter to motivate me to do at least `n` pomodoros daily.
+I also like the look of [Plausible Analytics](https://plausible.io), which I might base my statistics page on, and I might add some information about "most active times" and a streak counter to motivate me to do at least `n` pomodoros daily.

+Just want to clarify that these websites I'll be using for **inspiration**, I won't copy them.

 ## Budget